odpi/egeria-docs/site/docs/types/0/0042-Software-Capabilities.md

 ## SoftwareCapability entity

 [*IT Infrastructure*](/types/0/0030-Hosts-and-Platforms) contains many capabilities.
 Each capability can be catalogued using the *SoftwareCapability* entity and linked to the hosting *ITInfrastructure* entity using the *SupportedSoftwareCapability* relationship.

+*SoftwareCapability* is a [*Referenceable*](/types/0/0010-Base-Model) that adds the following attributes:

+* *name* - display name of the capability.
+* *description* - description of the capability.
+* *capabilityType* - type of the capability - for example the product name.
+* *capabilityVersion* - version of the capability.
+* *patchLevel* - any patches applied to the version.
+* *source* - supplier of the capability.
+* *deployedImplementationType* - the class of technology that is used in its implementation.
+Values for the *deployedImplementationType* attribute can be managed for consistency in a [*deployed implementation type*](/concepts/deployed-implementation-type) valid value set.

 Different organizations and tools can choose the granularity in which the capabilities are catalogued in order to provide [appropriate context](/0/0045-Servers-and-Assets) to [assets](/types/0/0010-Base-Model) that are managed by the capabilities and the decisions made around them.

+## SoftwareServerCapability entity

+The *SoftwareServerCapability* describes a capability that is implemented in a [software server](/types/0/0040-Software-Server).

-These are the subtypes of software capabilities defined in the open metadata types:
+These are the subtypes of software server capabilities defined in the open metadata types:

-- *SoftwareServerCapability* - A capability that typically resides in a [*SoftwareServer*](/types/0/0040-Software-Servers).
 - [*AccessControlManager*](/types/0/0050-Applications-and-Processes/#accesscontrolmanager) - A capability that manages access to specific resources.
 - [*APIManager*](/types/0/0050-Applications-and-Processes/#apimanager) - A capability that manages callable APIs that typically delegate onto Software Services.
 - [*Application*](/types/0/0050-Applications-and-Processes/#application) - A capability supporting a specific business function.